-FUNDING We have available 4 fully funded PhD slots for Canadian and International students.
-Our funding package is guaranteed for five years.
-Students in their sixth year are eligible for a doctoral completion grant.
-In addition, all students are encouraged to apply for an array of competitive scholarships, including the Ontario Graduate Fellowship, the Doctoral Scholarship of the Social Science and Humanities Research Council, and research grants available through the DAAD-funded Joint Initiative in German and European Studies affiliated with the Munk School of Global Affairs.
-We are also able to provide funding to many students in our one-year M.A. program through a combination of teaching opportunities and internal fellowships.
-RESOURCES The University of Toronto library system ranks among the top three across North America, next to Harvard and Yale.
+The University of Toronto library system ranks among the top three across North America, next to Harvard and Yale.
 The Greater Toronto Area also boasts a wide array of world-class cultural institutions, including film festivals such as TIFF, HotDocs, and Images, and an ongoing retinue of guest artists, writers, and scholars recruited for lectures and workshops on campus and throughout the city.
 Our program benefits from further support and collaboration with the German Consulate and the Goethe-Institut Toronto.
 T.A. training in foreign language pedagogy is provided by our faculty and through additional workshops regularly hosted with other language and literature departments on campus as well as in cooperation with the Goethe-Institut.
 Funds are also available for our graduate students to organize conferences in collaboration with graduate programs in German at other Ontario universities.

+CORE FACULTY

-CORE FACULTY In addition to the core faculty listed below, our associate faculty also hail from disciplines including Art History, Drama, History, Music, Philosophy, Religion, and Slavic Languages & Literatures...
-Read more Angelica Fenner: Film Theory and History, Feminist and Queer Theory, Affect, Autobiography, Critical Race Theory, Globalization, Migration, and Postcolonial Studies.
+In addition to the core faculty listed below, our associate faculty also hail from disciplines including Art History, Drama, History, Music, Philosophy, Religion, and Slavic Languages & Literatures...
+Read more

+Angelica Fenner: Film Theory and History, Feminist and Queer Theory, Affect, Autobiography, Critical Race Theory, Globalization, Migration, and Postcolonial Studies.

 Willi Goetschel: Modern German Literature and Philosophy from the 18th century to the present.
 Theories of Enlightenment, German Jewish Culture and Thought, Critical Theory.

-Michael Hager: Applied Linguistics, Language Acquisition and Pedagogy Christine Lehleiter: German literature and thought from the 18th to the 21st century, Literature and Science Studies, Gender Studies, Aesthetic Theory, Neurohumanities.
+Christine Lehleiter: German literature and thought from the 18th to the 21st century, Literature and Science Studies, Gender Studies, Aesthetic Theory, Neurohumanities.

 John Noyes: Goethe, Herder, and 18th century philosophy; Literary Theory, Postcolonial Theory, Critical Theory; Imperialism and German culture.

 Anna Shternshis: Yiddish Literature; Soviet and post-Soviet Culture and Literature; popular culture; Diaspora studies.

 Stefan Soldovieri: 20th century German literature and culture, German cinemas, cultural studies, environmental humanties.

 Markus Stock: Medieval German language, literature, and culture; early modern German literature and culture; theories of space and place; Minnesang.

 John Zilcosky: Modern German literature and thought; European Modernisms; psychoanalytic, postcolonial, and critical theory; exoticism; travel writing; aesthetics and politics; Kafka; Freud; Sebald; Goethe.

+APPLY NOW

-APPLY NOW Applications to the Graduate Program in German Literature, Culture and Theory must be submitted through the School of Graduate Studies online application website.
+Applications to the Graduate Program in German Literature, Culture and Theory must be submitted through the School of Graduate Studies online application website.

 The complete application includes:

 - the online form

 - submission of transcripts

 - letters of recommendation (MA:2, PhD:3)

-- a brief resume
+- · a brief resume

 - a sample of written work

 - a statement of up to 700 words outlining your research interests and reasons for embarking on graduate study

 Please consult the School of Graduate Studies (SGS) Calendar and the departmental Graduate Handbook for details on eligibility criteria.
 Additional information may be obtained from the SGS Admissions Guide, the SGS Degree Programs Quick Facts (MA) and Degree Programs Quick Facts (PhD), and the SGS application FAQ I and FAQ II.

-The deadline for online application and payment of the application fee is 15 January 2020.
+The deadline for online application and payment of the application fee is 15 January 2021.

 For further inquiries please contact

-Prof. Christine Lehleiter Associate Chair, Graduate Studies german.grad@utoronto.ca Department of Germanic Languages & Literatures University of Toronto 50 St. Joseph St. Toronto, ON, M5S 3L5 Tel. +1 (416) 926-2321; Fax -2329 http://german.utoronto.ca/
+Prof. Angelica Fenner Associate Chair, Graduate Studies german.grad@utoronto.ca Department of Germanic Languages & Literatures University of Toronto 50 St. Joseph St. Toronto, ON, M5S 3L5 Tel. +1 (416) 926-2321 https://german.utoronto.ca/